therealsatya/15440web/_pages/about.md

 * Questions about the best approach for architecting the system at a high level
 * Questions about your grade

 We expect you to have made reasonable effort to think for yourself before posting a piazza question.
 This is especially true with respect to debugging your code.
 Did you try the man pages?
 Did you do a Google search for possibly relevant resources?
 Did you look at the previous questions people have already asked, and at the answers provided?
 Did you insert printf's and try to understand what is going on with your code?

 Don't use autolab as a debugging tool.
 We expect you to have made reasonable effort to get your code debugged before submitting to autolab.
 Creating test cases and stress testing your code is part of what a project is all about.
 Without putting in that effort, you are missing an important part of the learning opportunity in the course.
 Submission to autolab should be the last step of a process in which you have tested, debugged and improved your code to the furthest extent of your abilities.
 Sending an autolab dump in a piazza post and saying "please help" is an egregious violation of piazza etiquette.

-**Private posts on Piazza are not supported.** This is a policy decision for this class.
+**Private posts on Piazza are not supported.**
+This is a policy decision for this class.
 Remember, posting on piazza is similar to raising your hand and asking a question.
 Other students benefit from your asking the question, and seeing the instructors' reply.
 We do allow your posts to be anonymous to fellow students, if you so choose.
 That is already a degree of privacy beyond what is possible when asking a question in class.
 For the genuinely rare occasions when you need to make a private request that is not related to course content, a special private mailing list has been created.

-For requests that truly need to be private
-: Send email to `15-440-student-private@lists.andrew.cmu.edu` and one of the instructors will reply.
+For requests that truly need to be private: Send email to `15-440-student-private@lists.andrew.cmu.edu` and one of the instructors will reply.
 Email to this list involving course content (e.g., clarifications to class material) will be ignored; you should be posting such questions on Piazza.

 ### Policy on Late Submissions

 For projects
 : * Each student will have five late days to use throughout the semester.
 These late days are intended to account for holidays, travel, interviews, a cold, and other similar situations.
 You are free to use them for any reason, without asking for permission from instructors.
 You may use at most two late days on any one due date (i.e., for projects with multiple checkpoints, you can use up to two late days for each checkpoint).
 Late days will be automatically applied in chronological order, so you cannot chose to defer use of a late day for a higher weight future assignment.

-* One late day = (0,24] hours past the due date; two late days = (24, 48] hours past the due date; etc.
+* One late day = (0,24] hours past the due date; two late days = (24,
+48] hours past the due date; etc.

 * If you use all of your late days, you may submit late for a 15% penalty per day, for up to two days.
 In other words, if you have used up all your late days, you may still submit for the next two days, incurring a 15% penalty for each of those days (grace days).

 * You cannot combine late days and grace days to submit more than two days late.

 For problem sets